A Local’s Two Week Spain Itinerary

 Here’s a quick overview of the plan:

-Day 1: Madrid - the city’s highlights
+Day 1: Madrid city center highlights

 Morning